Dokufest: Cinema experience

+Festival sections

 DokuNights

 DokuFest brings top international and local music acts to perform at DokuNights every year.
 DokuNights has become Kosovo's premiere music event featuring international and local singers, bands and DJs past performances have including acts such as PJ Harvey.
 It is regularly held at the Andrra Stage in the Marash Park.

 DokuTech

 Runs simultaneous to DokuFest and concentrates on technical innovation and creativity.

 DokuFest Productions

 DokuFest was awarded the British Academy Film Award for Home in 2017.

 DokuKids

 A program of films and workshops designed especially for young guests.

 Theme and slogan

 Every year the festival is programmed and created around a theme that forges a unique annual identity.